shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 ```

 ### Managing the simulator senders
-The simulator needs to simulate something to send new messages and add keep in the database.
+The simulator needs to simulate something to send new messages and keep adding to the database.
 To manage this we have the `sender` sub command.

 #### Send one off batch of messages
 To send one off batch of messages use the `send` command. i.e.